gaqzi/reflections/content/python/type_guard.md

 Notice that the return type now has the expected type defined inside the `TypeGuard` generic.
 Now, Mypy will be satisfied if you run it against the modified snippet.

-## Properties of Type Guard Functions
+## Properties of type guard functions

 You've already seen how `check_sequence_str` narrows down the type of an object in runtime.
 Functions like this can be loosely called user-defined type guard functions.
 However, to be considered a proper type guard function by the type checker, the callable needs to pass through a few more checks.